β‘ Lesson 18: Eevee Real-Time Rendering

 - Performance impact

-- Almost always want this enabled for quality
+- Almost always worth it for quality

 Memory management: